RestoreMonarchyPlugins/RespawnProtection/README.md

 - Configurable effect to show when protection is active
 - Rich text and icon support for messages

+## Commands
+- `/respawnprotection [player] [duration]` - Enable or disable protection for a player for a specified duration.
+Admin command.

 ## Configuration
 ```xml
 <?xml version="1.0" encoding="utf-8"?>